barbatus/ng2-meteor-accounts/README.md

-# Basic Meteor Accounts API for Angular 2.
+# Meteor Accounts API for Angular 2.
 Docs are comming...